rajitha123k/embeddable-meetings-widget/README.md

 * Light theme:
   * Use `theme="light"` as prop value in Meetings widget.

-And if no theme is choosed it selects the browser's theme by default.
+And if no theme is chosen it selects the browser's theme by default.

 ### Remote Video Layout